gavin-jaynes/Gavin-s_Portfolio/README.md

 ## About Me

 Hello there!
 I'm a Computer Science student at Boise State with a focus in Machine Learning and a growing skill set in software development and data analysis.
-I work with Node.js, JavaScript, SQL, and R to build web applications and explore real-world data.
+I work with Node.js, JavaScript, React Native, Jira, SQL, and R to build web applications and explore real-world data.
 Former test technician with hands-on industry experience and a mindset grounded in precision and problem-solving.

 Feel free to explore my projects or reach out to connect.
 Thanks for stopping by!